Vikms95/js-top-etch-a-sketch/notes.md

 Alongside the clear, prompt to the user asking for an integer (0-100) which will create a new grid with that size (size x size)
     -The grid will not change in size (done with fraction spacing (fr) in css grid) -The grid will not exceed the 100 squares per size (done with conditionals)

+//TODO
+-Having each pass just add another 10% of black to it so that only after 10 passes is the square completely black.
+-Add manual color picker
+-Cool UI